Meeting in a Polygon by Anonymous Oblivious Robots: Introduction

-\paragraph{Searchers' limitations.} Our searchers are severely limited, which makes the Meeting problem harder to solve. \begin{itemize} \item They do not know the shape of $P$ in advance, nor their whereabouts within $P$. \item They are anonymous, implying that they all execute the same algorithm to determine their destination points. \item They are oblivious, meaning that each destination point is computed based only on the last snapshot taken, while older snapshots are forgotten, and no memory is retained between cycles. \item They are deterministic, meaning that they cannot resort to randomness in their computations.
+\paragraph{Searchers' limitations.} Our searchers are severely limited, which makes the Meeting problem harder to solve. \begin{itemize} \item They do not know the shape of $P$ in advance, nor their whereabouts within $P$. \item They are anonymous, implying that they all execute the same algorithm to determine their destination points. \item They are oblivious, meaning that each destination point is computed based only on the last snapshot taken, while older snapshots are forgotten, and no memory is retained between cycles.\footnote{In Section~\ref{s:3} we will drop this assumption in order to give a cleaner exposition of our algorithms.
+In Section~\ref{s:4} we will restore the assumption and show how to extend our algorithms to oblivious searchers.} \item They are deterministic, meaning that they cannot resort to randomness in their computations.
 Hence, their task has to be accomplished in all cases, as opposed to ``with high probability''. \item They are asynchronous, in the sense that we make no assumptions on how fast each searcher completes a Look-Compute-Move cycle compared to the others.
 These parameters are dynamic and are controlled by an adversarial \emph{scheduler}. \item They are disoriented, which means that they have no magnetic compasses, GPS devices, or agreements of any kind.
 Each searcher has its own independent local orientation, unit of length, and handedness. \item They are silent, in that they cannot communicate with one another in any way.
 In particular, there is no shared memory, and the information contained in a snapshot can only be accessed by the searcher who took that snapshot. \item They have arbitrary initial locations within $P$. \end{itemize} The polygon $P$ is anonymous, as well.
 In particular, its vertices do not carry labels, and can only be distinguished by their relative positions.
 There are no other landmarks or objects that can help the searchers orient themselves.
 Our goal is to design an algorithm that allows these searchers to solve the Meeting problem regardless of their initial locations within $P$ and regardless of how the adversarial scheduler decides to control their behaviors (by slowing down some and speeding up others).
+We emphasize that a searcher's snapshot contains the full geometry of the visible part of $P$, in contrast with other models where only some geometric information is available (e.g., only angles and no distances, as in~\cite{angles}).

 \paragraph{Applications.} In real-life applications, being in line of sight may allow robots to communicate in environments where non-optical means of communication are unavailable or impractical.
 For instance, free-space optical communication~\cite{S2} is a technology that uses a laser to implement a communication channel that is resilient to jamming and radio-frequency noise.